SCPR/scripts/README.md

 file in the SCPRv4 directory in this repository (please don't commit it).

+You'll need to define `PROJECT_HOME` in your bash environment.
+This is so the scripts know where to find your projects.
+It assumes they're all in the same directory.

 ### New scripts

 * Specify the shebang at the top of the file.
 See other scripts for an example.
 * Use `OptionsParser` to accept some arguments, unless the script is *really* specialized.
 Either way, save the script here.
-* Make sure you have `PROJECT_HOME` defined in your bash environment.
 * Set `APP` to the name of the directory where the target application lives.
 * Set `SCRIPT` to the name of the script.
 * Require the `util/setup.rb` file - this will load the rails environment.